-- 4.9 As at 31 January 2018 the Council has net debt of £545.044m; this includes total borrowing of £640.723m and investments of £95.679m. - 4.10 Investment returns are likely to remain relatively low during 2018/19 but to be on a gently rising trend over the next few years. - 4.11 Borrowing interest rates increased sharply after the result of the general election in June and then also after the September MPC meeting when financial markets reacted by accelerating their expectations for the timing of Bank Rate increases.
-Since then, borrowing rates have eased back.
-Apart from that, there has been little general trend in rates during the current financial year.
-The policy of avoiding new borrowing by running down spare cash balances, defined as internal borrowing, has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when the Council may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt. - 4.12 There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost the difference between borrowing costs and investment returns. - Investment returns are likely to remain relatively low during 2018/19 and beyond and interest rates are expected to be below long-term borrowing rates therefore value for money considerations indicate that best value can be obtained by delaying new external borrowing and by using internal cash balances to finance new capital expenditure in the short term (this is referred to as internal borrowing).
-Any short-term savings gained from adopting this approach will be weighed against the potential for incurring additional long-term costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be higher.
-This position will be monitored on an ongoing basis during 2017/18 in response to any changes to interest rates and forecasts. - 4.13 The Council has examined the potential for undertaking early repayment of some external debt to the PWLB in order to reduce the difference between its gross and net debt positions.
-The significant difference between early redemption rates and interest rates payable on PWLB debt means that large premiums are likely to be incurred by such action.
-This situation will be monitored in case the differential is narrowed by the PWLB.
+- 4.9 As at 31 January 2019 the Council has net debt of £581.083m; this includes total borrowing of £659.915m and investments of £78.832m. - 4.10 Investment returns are likely to remain relatively low during 2019/20 but to be on a gently rising trend over the next few years. - 4.11 Borrowing interest rates have been volatile so far in 2018/19 and have increased modestly since the summer.
+The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when it may not be possible to avoid new borrowing to finance capital expenditure and/or refinance maturing debt. - 4.12 There remains a cost of carry, (the difference between higher borrowing costs and lower investment returns) to any new long term borrowing that causes a temporary increase in cash balances as this position will most likely incur a revenue cost. - 4.13 The Council has examined the potential for undertaking early repayment of external PWLB or LOBO debt in order to reduce the difference between its gross and net debt positions.
+The significant difference between early redemption rates and interest rates payable on new debt means that large premiums are likely to be incurred by such action.
+This situation will be monitored in case the differential is narrowed by changes in current borrowing rates.